Scotty Bowman: Montreal Canadiens (1971–1979)

-From 1976 to 1979, Bowman won four consecutive Stanley Cups with a talented Canadiens squad that included Guy Lafleur, Steve Shutt, Larry Robinson and Ken Dryden.
+From 1976 to 1979, Bowman won four consecutive Stanley Cups with a talented Canadiens squad that included Guy Lafleur, Steve Shutt, Larry Robinson, and Ken Dryden.
 Bowman's team won at least 45 games in each of his eight seasons.
 However, after a falling-out with ownership, Bowman stepped down after the 1978–79 season.
-The reason for the falling-out was the team's decision to pass him over as the new General Manager of the club in 1978 after Sam Pollock's retirement, as they hired Irving Grundman instead.
+The reason for the falling-out was the team's decision to pass him over as the new general manager of the club in September 1978, as they hired Irving Grundman, a Pollock protégé, instead.
 The Canadiens' dynasty ended after Bowman and several key players left the team.
 Bowman remains second all-time in Canadiens history in both wins and winning percentage, behind Toe Blake in both categories.

-Bowman and General Manager Sam Pollock not only presided over a Canadiens dynasty, but many of their players went on to have successful coaching and managing roles with their own teams.
+Not only did Bowman and general manager Sam Pollock preside together over a Canadiens dynasty, but also many of their players went on to have successful coaching and managing roles with their own teams.

-Buffalo Sabres
+Buffalo Sabres (1979–1986)

-For the 1979–80 season, he moved to the Buffalo Sabres as coach and general manager.
+For the 1979–80 season, Bowman moved to the Buffalo Sabres as coach and general manager.
 He served as the team's general manager until 1987, doubling as coach on three separate occasions.
 During this time, he missed the playoffs for the only time in his coaching career, in the 1985–86 season.
-He left the Sabres as coach with the highest franchise win rate in their history.
-He has since been passed by Lindy Ruff.
+In his first year, he hired former Toronto Maple Leafs head coach Roger Neilson to be his associate coach.
+For the 1980–81 season, Neilson became the head coach and Bowman focused on being the general manager.
+A dispute arose on how the team should be coached, forcing Neilson to part ways with the team in June 1981, and Bowman resumed being both coach and general manager.

 Bowman joined the Sabres around the same time that their stars were growing old.
-While the Sabres remained competitive for much of his tenure, he was unable to build them into anything approaching the powerhouses he'd coached in Montreal.
+While the Sabres remained competitive for much of his tenure, he was unable to build them into anything approaching the powerhouses he had coached in Montreal.
 Bowman resigned during the 1986–87 season and was replaced by Gerry Meehan 12 games into the season.
+He left the Sabres as coach with the most wins in their history; he has since been passed by Lindy Ruff.
 He then become the color commentator for the CBC's Hockey Night in Canada usually alongside Don Wittman.